What is new?

 When is the filing deadline?

-The initial EEO-1 report is due by February 1, 2025, and annually on the same date thereafter.
+EEO-1 Reports are due by February 1 annually.
 If the deadline falls on a weekend or holiday, it will be extended to the next business day.
-Since February 1st falls on a Saturday this year, reports will be accepted until Monday, February 3, 2025.
-The other EEO reports are due by the same deadline but on a biennial basis: EEO-3 and EEO-5 this year, and EEO-4 next year.
+The other EEO Reports are due by the same deadline but on a biennial basis: EEO-4 on even years and EEO-3 and EEO-5 on odd years.

 Do I need to create a new report or make changes to my existing report?